Dynamic Programming with State-Dependent Discounting: Unbounded Rewards

 \subsection{Local Contractions}

-Next we take a local contraction approach to dynamic programs with state dependent discounting and unbounded rewards.
-We follow the methods pioneered in \cite{rincon2003existence}, \cite{martins2010existence} and \cite{matkowski2011discounted} for the constant discount case.
-Let $C(\sS)$ be the space of continuous functions on $\sS$.
-Assume that $\ZZ$ is compact and $\XX = \bigcup_j \mathrm{Int}(K_j)$ where $\{K_j\}$ is a sequence of strictly increasing and compact subsets of $\XX$.
-Define $\|\cdot\|_j$ by
+Next we adopt a local contraction approach to dynamic programs with state dependent discounting and unbounded rewards, extending methods first developed in \cite{rincon2003existence}.
+As in the previous section, the aggregator has the form of \eqref{eq:H}.